steinwurf/steinwurf-docs/source/faq.rst

 What do we mean by the original data?
 .....................................

-The original data is a file or an object store in memory before it is passed through to the erasure correcting code.
+The original data is a file or a buffer stored in memory before it is passed to the erasure correcting code.
 We sometimes also refer to this as the uncoded data.

 What is a code?
 ...............
 .. _code:

-Abstractly a coding can be thought of representing some original data in a way that is more appropriate for transportation.
+Coding can be thought of as transforming the original data to a form that is more appropriate for transportation.
 The kind of codes that is implemented in Kodo are erasure codes which can be used to recover packet erasures.
 A packet erasure is the loss of a packet, similar to if your letter is lost in the postal service.